Hemeka/Discord-Alternatives/README.md

 and doesn't take the same trajectory as discord did.

 Tip, you don't have to abandon discord if you have large communities
-Just start by inviting your friends to a better and safer longterm environment
+Just start by inviting your friends to a better and safer longterm environment.

 ✅ = Recommended
 ⚠️❗ = Not Recommended